 There are many good reasons to choose coco coir over peat moss for gardening and potting, and naturally, peat moss has no place in hydroponics.
 The first and foremost reason to choose coir is that it is a renewable resource.
 Choosing coco coir over peat helps stop the destruction of ecologically fragile peat bogs.

 The source for peat moss comes from decomposed plant matter accumulated in waterlogged soil for centuries.
 The destruction of a peat bog can happen in a matter of weeks, and it will not renew itself for many lifetimes.

 Coir, as a byproduct of coconut harvest, is entirely sustainable.
 Coconut trees produce a new crop annually.
 In the past, coir simply found itself tossed out into the landfill.
 Using it in your garden prevents it from taking up space in the landfill, where it can take more than a century to break down.

 Neutral Coco coir pH level, comes with a number of advantages over peat moss.
 It is hospitable to a wider variety of plants and easier to amend with nutrients.
 More fruits and veggies prefer more alkaline soil.
 When you start off with coconut coir as a growing medium, you will not need to amend with lime to produce these results.

 Coco Coir Is Easier To Handle Than Peat Moss

 Many people find coir easier to handle and work with than peat.
-When you add water it absorbs water more readily and has excellent water retention.
+It absorbs water more readily and has excellent water retention.
 Coir is much easier to wet than peat moss.
 Dry peat comes practically water-resistant, but coir sucks up water like the sponge.
-Initial hydration when you add water to coir bricks can be a bit time consuming, but it is likely to be straightforward and complete.
+Initial hydration of the coir bricks can be a bit time consuming, but it is likely to be straightforward and complete.